Factors you should evaluate before purchasing new clubs.

 Grip size is more important than most players consider.
 If a club feels uncomfortable in your hands, the only contact you have with the club itself, it can really cause a number of unseen problems in a players performance.
 Oftentimes players regrip the club on their downswing rolling the club face closed, or in most cases hold it open.
 If the grip doesn’t feel right in your hands at setup, it’s not right for you.

-Shaft length and type of shaft has always been a factor in ordering, or buying used clubs.
-Swing speed, club weight, flex is very important and I recommend you attend a ‘DEMO DAY’ at one of the local courses.
-Today there is a large variety of shafts available and the only proven way to determine what is right for an individual it ‘ball flight’.
-So when you start shopping find a ‘demo day’ and hit several vendors clubs with varying shafts until you find the one just right for you!
+Shaft length and type of shaft is another factor in ordering, or buying new and used clubs.
+Swing speed, club weight, and flex can affect your rhythm, balance, and timing.
+With todays large variety of shafts available the only proven way to determine what is right for an individual it ‘ball flight’.
+So when you start shopping find a ‘demo day’ at a local golf course and hit several vendors clubs with varying shafts until you find the one that feels just right for you!

 Before ordering a new set of clubs, let me take a look at you and your clubs.
 I may be able to adjust your clubs, improve your setup, help you learn a better swing, and save you a lot of money!